 O’Neill Yacht Charters

-Offering sailing lessons, rentals and charters on their giant catamaran, O’Neill is tops when it comes to experiencing the bay firsthand.
+Offering a variety of public daytime and sunset sails, as well as private charters for special occasions on the new custom-built 65′ Team O’Neill catamaran.
+O’Neill is tops when it comes to experiencing the beauty of the bay firsthand.

 Pacific Yachting Sailing School & Charter Boating

 790 Mariner Park Way, Santa Cruz, 831-423-7245, pacificsail.com

 Pacific Yachting incorporates team building and more on its excursions, with 18 sailboats from 22-43 feet.